Research

 INSTRUMENT DEVELOPMENT/DEPLOYMENT

 We actively work with instrumentation, with a particular focus on preparing instruments for deployment in challenging environments.
-We have specialized instruments for airborne measurements of ethane & methane as well as airborne nitrous oxide, carbon dioxide, carbon monoxide, and water vapor.
+We have specialized instruments for airborne measurements of ethane, methane, nitrous oxide, carbon dioxide, carbon monoxide, and water vapor.

 Photo from the field: Prof. Kort flying in TX (pilot Stephen Conley)